Skip to main content

 1889

-Belmont founders Susan L. Heron and Ida B. Hood choose the dilapidated, antebellum former Belle Monte estate site as the grounds for what is now known as Belmont University.
-The Bell Tower, Belmont’s now famous cornerstone, inspired the duo to push forward despite the property’s condition, as they later noted “It was the old tower that did it.”
+Susan L. Heron and Ida B. Hood choose the antebellum former Belle Monte estate site as the grounds for what is now known as Belmont University.
+The Bell Tower, Belmont’s now-famous cornerstone, inspired the duo to move forward despite the property’s dilapidated condition.

 September 4, 1890